 Can there be anything more magical than that?

 Nicole Howe is a wife and homeschooling mother of four and currently resides in Illinois.
-She is scheduled to graduate with a Masters of Apologetics from Houston Baptist University this fall.
+She has a Masters of Apologetics from Houston Baptist University.
 When she isn’t writing, she enjoys cooking, exploring nature, and performing improv comedy at her local theater.

 Nicole Howe.
 “Reason for Our Hope: The Role of Fairy Stories in Christian Apologetics.”
 An Unexpected Journal 1, no. 3.
 (Fall): 5-22

 Direct Link: https://anunexpectedjournal.com/a-reason-for-our-hope-the-role-of-fairy-stories-in-christian-apologetics/

 1 Pet 3:15

 C S. Lewis, The Collected Letters of C.S.
 Lewis (San Francisco: HarperSanFrancisco, 2004), 977.

 George MacDonald, The Imagination: Its Function and its Culture, accessed Sept.
 9, 2016, http://www.george-macdonald.com/etexts/the_imagination.html.